moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/dev-env/thirdweb.md

     - Inheriting the contract by declaring that your contract is an `ERC721Base` contract
     - Implementing any required methods, such as the constructor

-5. After modifying your contract with your desired custom logic, you can deploy it to a Tanssi EVM Appchain using [Deploy](https://portal.thirdweb.com/contracts/deploy/overview){target=\_blank}.
+5. After modifying your contract with your desired custom logic, you can deploy it to a Tanssi EVM appchain using [Deploy](https://portal.thirdweb.com/contracts/deploy/overview){target=\_blank}.
 That will be covered in the next section!

 Alternatively, you can deploy a prebuilt contract for NFTs, tokens, or marketplace directly from the thirdweb Explore page: